You are currently viewing What is the Best Insulation for Your Home? R-Value vs. Cost

 Fiberglass insulation is one of the most popular and versatile choices for home insulation.
 Fiberglass insulation consists of tiny glass fibers and comes in two main forms: batts (pre-cut panels) and blown-in (loose fill).

 Fiberglass batts are considered more old-school and less efficient than other types of insulation, though highly capable.
-Blown-in fiberglass offers higher efficiency and is very very good to install in hard-to-reach places, such as existing wall cavities.
+Blown-in fiberglass offers higher efficiency and can be installed in hard-to-reach places, such as existing wall cavities.

 Pros: